Marriott vs. Hyatt: Which one is best?

 The easiest way to earn points for either Marriott or Hyatt’s loyalty rewards program is by signing up for a hotel credit card and automatically earning enough points for free night(s) just by signing up and spending a certain amount of money!

 There are a lot of options when it comes to Marriott Bonvoy credit cards and each comes with its own perks and benefits.
 Marriott Bonvoy Bold™ Credit Card has no annual fee and you’ll earn 30,000 bonus points after spending $1,000 in the first three months.
-The Marriott Bonvoy Brilliant™ American Express® Card is the best card for Marriott benefits and perks, and you’ll earn up to 125,000 Marriott Bonvoy points.
-Earn 100,000 bonus points after you spend $5,000 in purchases on your new Card in your first 3 months.
-Plus, earn an additional 25,000 bonus points after your first anniversary of Card Membership.
-Offer Expires 1/13/2021.
+The Marriott Bonvoy Brilliant™ American Express® Card is the best card for Marriott benefits and perks, and you’ll earn 75,000 bonus Marriott Bonvoy points after you use your new Card to make $3,000 in purchases within the first 3 months.
 These major rewards will get you free nights at elite properties, plus three of the four credit cards offer holders an annual free night.

 As mentioned in the loyalty programs section, there are ways to become an elite member of both Marriott and Hyatt — fancy!
 Both programs come with perks and rewards, and there’s guaranteed to be a tier in both that suits your level of travel.